Customer Service: 503-823-7770

 The Portland Water Bureau is rebuilding the Washington Park reservoirs, a project that continues through 2024.
 Washington Park reservoirs have been in service since 1894.
 When completed, this project will supply water to Portland’s west side and serve more than 360,000 people, including all downtown businesses and residents, 20 schools, five hospital complexes, and more than 60 parks.
 This system of water conveyance and storage makes Portland a livable, and thriving community, ensuring public health and economic viability.

-The existing Reservoir 4 (lower) is disconnected from the public drinking water system and is being developed into a lowland wildlife habitat area, bioswale, and reflecting pool.
+The existing Reservoir 4 (lower) is disconnected from the public drinking water system and is being developed into a lowland wildlife habitat area, bioswale, and reflection pool.

 Construction started Sept.12, 2016 and will proceed through 2020.
 A pause is scheduled to occur from 2020 to 2022 to allow soils to settle.
-From 2022 to 2024, construction of interpretive features, including the two reflecting pools and surface features, will conclude the project.
-For a schedule of current activities see Developments of Note.
+From 2022 to 2024, construction of interpretive features, including the reflecting pool and surface features, will conclude the project.
+For a schedule of current activities see HERE.